-The quarter and year over year increases in electric revenues is primarily due to higher recovery of purchased commodity costs driven by an increase in price and higher sales for resale.
-Further impacting the revenue increase is the PSC approval in the 2021 Rate Order for the recovery of lost finance charges which have been suspended to alleviate financial hardship on customers due to the COVID-19 pandemic.
-Partially offsetting these increases were higher incentives earned in 2021 based on achieving certain targets and milestones associated with energy efficiency as provided in the 2018 Rate Order.
+The quarter and year over year increases in electric revenues are primarily due to higher recovery of purchased commodity costs as well as higher sales for resale both impacted by increased commodity price.
+Further impacting the quarter over quarter revenue increase is higher delivery rates effective July 1, 2022 and the recovery of lost finance charges authorized in the 2021 Rate Order.
+Partially offsetting these increases were lower incentives earned to date in 2022 under the revised target levels approved in the Rate Order.